tsuyoshicho/night-and-day/README.md

 - `solarized` (light background) from solar noon until sunset
 - `solarized` (dark background) from sunset until sunrise (the entire darkness period)

 Note that the above configuration also features two new variables.
 The first, `g:nd_latitude`, is **mandatory** when using sun-relative time.
-The presence of this variable in `vimrc` is the trigger that activates sun-relative time; to switch back to absolute time, simply remove it.
+Indeed, the presence of this variable in `vimrc` is the trigger that activates sun-relative time; in order to switch back to absolute time, simply remove it.

 There are 23 permitted latitude values; choose the one nearest you.